Algol655/decoder/docs/participate/adding-decoders.md

 - "servicedata" or "manufacturerdata" Extract the value from the specified data.
 - 24, The index of the data source where the value exists.
-- 4, The length of the data in bytes (characters in the string).
+- 4, The length of the data in bytes (characters in the string). and additional boolean parameters applicable to the first two functions:
 - true/false, If the value in the data source should have it's endianness reversed before converting.
 - (optional)true/false, Sets if the resulting value can be a negative number.
 Defaults to true when omitted.
 - (optional)false/true, Sets if the "value_from_hex_data" decoding result is a `float` instead of an `integer` type.
 Defaults to false when omitted.